raas-dev/configent/README.md

 ### Issues in dependencies

-- Homebrew on Linux on AArch64: [Not officially supported](https://docs.brew.sh/Homebrew-on-Linux#arm-unsupported)
+- Homebrew on AArch64 Linux distros: [Not officially supported](https://docs.brew.sh/Homebrew-on-Linux#arm-unsupported)
     - Most formulae do not have AArch64 binary packages ("bottles") for Linux
     - Building all dependencies from source would be too long of a bootstrap
-    - Thus `install.sh` skips Homebrew parts on AArch64 Linux distros
+    - Thus `install.sh` skips the Homebrew parts on AArch64 Linux distros
-- Homebrew on Alpine Linux (does not have glibc)
+- Homebrew does not work on Alpine Linux, as it does not base on glibc
-- Fedora Linux: Must reboot after `squashfuse` installation for `snap` to work
-    - error: `system does not fully support snapd: cannot mount squashfs image using "squashfs"`
 - Arch Linux on AArch64
   - If `pacman` fails, backup and replace `/etc/pacman.d/mirrorlist` e.g. with:
     - `Server = http://eu.mirror.archlinuxarm.org/$arch/$repo`